 What you need to know to invest in this fund

-Alongside the potential of a financial return for investors, the Fund has a strong focus on achieving substantial positive social impact, by supporting women in challenging circumstances.
+Alongside the potential of a financial return for investors, the fund has a strong focus on achieving substantial positive social impact, by supporting women in challenging circumstances.
 Partnering with women’s sector charities, the women will be provided with housing and access to the support networks needed to help them rebuild their lives.

-The Fund will acquire the properties and lease to women’s sector and homelessness charities which, in turn, will rent to women, with a secure tenancy, who would otherwise be experiencing or at risk of homelessness.
+The fund will acquire the properties and lease to women’s sector and homelessness charities which, in turn, will rent to women, with a secure tenancy, who would otherwise be experiencing or at risk of homelessness.
 The impact of these charities to reliably scale up the provision of safe and secure housing in the community for this group is huge.

-The Fund has a target size of £100 million and aims to provide around 750 affordable homes across the UK.
+The fund has a target size of £100 million and aims to provide around 650 affordable homes across the UK.
 It will follow a traditional pattern with an objective of income generated from rents and capital from appreciation when the properties are sold (most likely to a follow-on social impact investment fund).
 It will also build on the successes of the social impact model implemented through our three Homelessness Property Funds.

-The need for the Fund was highlighted by Big Society Capital (an independent special investment institution) as part of its work addressing the housing needs of people at risk of or experiencing homelessness.
+The need for the fund was highlighted by Big Society Capital (an independent special investment institution) as part of its work addressing the housing needs of people at risk of or experiencing homelessness.
 They carried out a survey of sixty women’s sector organizations and discovered a significant demand for specific housing for women in challenging circumstances.

-The Fund has already formed its first partnership with leading women’s sector charity, Preston Road Women’s Centre in Hull, which will offer safe homes and help other women’s sector organizations to replicate its pioneering recovery model for women and children.
+The fund has already formed its first partnership with leading women’s sector charity, Preston Road Women’s Centre in Hull, which will offer safe homes and help other women’s sector organizations to replicate its pioneering recovery model for women and children.
 Further women’s sector and homelessness charity partners are currently being sought.